5 Ways Farmers Can Get Ready for Tax Season

 Here’s how you can prepare yourself for the tax deadline

 Every farming operation is different when it comes time to tax planning.
 Farmers should work with their accountant or advisor on determining the next best steps to take and what makes sense for their operation.

 “There are a lot of strategies farmers have for tax planning.
 Being very forward thinking and not thinking one year at a time is a good strategy.
 Commodity prices have been very good this year and it looks like they're going to continue to be good for the near term which will allow some profitability to hopefully continue over the next year or two.
 Farmers really need to be thinking about how this looks long-term for them.
 Making the right decisions right now will both protect their working capital and put their operation in the best position forward from a tax standpoint,” says TJ Wilson, Director of Sales for FBN® Finance.

 Here are the top five ways to prepare for tax time:

 1. Identify sources of receipts

-During the year, you receive money, property and/or services from many sources.
+During the year you receive money, property and/or services from many sources.
 Your records can identify the source of your receipts.
 You need this information to separate farm from non-farm receipts and taxable from nontaxable income.
 This helps your accountant properly report this information to the IRS.
 Gather your revenue receipts, invoices, checkbook and bank statements.
-You can use a simple code—such as “B” for business, “P” for personal and “?” for things you might be unsure about—to delineate these items.
+You can use a simple code to delineate these items—such as “B” for business, “P” for personal and “?” for things you might be unsure about.
 This simple process will help your accountant quickly summarize information and figure out those with a “?”.

 2. Flag business and personal expenses